STUDY JAPANESE ONLINE WITH NATIVES HERE

-In this video/article my friend Júlio César Pereira da Silva, better known as Gengotaku, will share his tips on how he learned Japanese.
-For those who don't know, I already wrote a article about this Brazilian polyglot who lives in Japan and who serves as an example for all those who wish to achieve their goals.
+In this video/article my friend Júlio César Pereira da Silva, also known as Gengotaku, will share his tips on how he learned japonês.
+For those who don't know, I've already written an article about this Brazilian polyglot who lives in Japan and serves as an example for all those who wish to achieve their goals.

 Did you know that Gengotaku has set up its own online Japanese course?
 Click here for details and to register.